 Pack the Right Footwear:

 You will be on your feet a lot while at the Hammers.
 A LOT.
-Starting with the typically long walk from your camp/vehicle to the center of Hammertown.
-While Broncos may be built to easily take on rough terrains, it can be a challenge for us lowly humans.
-But all of that hoofing around all day is easier if you have the right footwear.
-Pack yourself some shoes (boots are even better!) and socks that are designed to provide support and keep you comfortable as you take on the various terrain and temperature extremes.
-Make sure those shoes/boots aren’t fresh out of the box, they should be broken in to avoid blisters.
+Starting with the typically long trek from your camp/vehicle to the center of Hammertown.
+All of that walking is easier with the right footwear.
+Pack some shoes (boots are even better!) and socks that are designed to provide support and keep you comfortable as you take on the various terrain and temperature extremes.
+And make sure those shoes/boots are broken in to avoid blisters.

 Keep Connected – Cell Phones:

 Remember, this is a remote desert location, so reliable mobile phone signals are typically few and far between.
 That means you should plan on being incommunicado during your time at the Hammers.
 Keep that in mind if you go for a solo desert ride — help really won’t be a text or call away.
 Some people bring along walkie-talkies to stay connected with others in Hammertown.
 Another smart idea is to choose a spot to meet your crew in case you lose track of each other.